You are viewing a story from harrypotterfanfiction.com

 A smug lilt lifted her smile.
 She was never complimented enough since she worked under the radar.
 Roger was always going on about his capabilities as captain, but she did just as much as he did short of actually playing.

-She knew he wasn't going to give up, no matter what he said, and if he was going to keep following her regardless, she may as well have some fun, and if she got lucky, get some dirt on the Gryffindor team.
+She knew he wasn't going to give up, no matter what he said, and if he was going to keep following her regardless, she may as well have some fun and get some dirt on the Gryffindor team.

 "Fine," said Rona after her thoughts stopped at a devious idea.
 She noticed Oliver's eyes lighting up.
 "Don't get too hopeful.
 I'm not telling you outright.
 I'm offering a... trade."